wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Damebot 1**: You must be punished for your insurrection

-**Ken:** _Looking down at his crotch_ I don't know what you're talking about...
+**Ken:** I don't know what you're talking about...
 Oh, you mean our little rebellion, well this is hardly the way to treat a prisoner of war.
 It's against the Geneva Convention.

 **Damebot 2**: You will be tortured until you tell us everything you know.